Coach not crutch: Evidence that AI can improve writing skill despite reducing effort

+We know of only one study \cite{kosmyna2025your} that has experimentally manipulated access to AI (vs. no access) during a writing task.
+Fifty-four undergraduates at four selective universities were randomly assigned to condition and then asked to write essays: 18 participants wrote with access to AI, 18 wrote without access to AI, and 18 wrote with access to Google Search.
+Although a no-AI test of writing skill was not administered, compared to the other two conditions, participants given access to AI were less likely to recall a verbatim sentence from their essays immediately after writing them.

-In this investigation, we ask whether AI tools can support skill development, above and beyond merely improving performance while using the AI tool.
-We focus on writing---the most common use of AI at work, as ranked in a nationally representative survey of American adults in August 2024 \cite{bick2024rapid}.
-In our experimental paradigm all participants are given a baseline writing test (i.e., revising a poorly written cover letter), followed by a short lesson on five evidence-based strategies for professional writing \cite{rogers2023,shulman2024}.
-Next, participants are randomly assigned to different types of practice (e.g., practice with access to an AI tool, practice without access to an AI tool, practice with feedback from professional editors, and practice with Google Search to find examples and tips).
-Finally, all participants complete an incentivized test in which they rewrite cover letters without access to AI.
+We developed an experimental paradigm to determine whether using AI as a productivity tool for writing cover letters enhances or erodes subsequent writing skill.
+To begin, all participants complete a baseline questionnaire and writing pretest (i.e., revising a poorly written cover letter).
+Next, as shown in Figure \ref{fig:tutorial}, all participants are taught five evidence-based principles for professional writing (i.e., Less is more, Make reading easy, Design for easy navigation, Use enough formatting but no more, Make responding easy) \cite{rogers2023,shulman2024} and are shown a domain-general example for each principle.
+After this lesson, participants are randomly assigned to different types of practice (e.g., practice with access to an AI tool, practice without access to an AI tool, practice with feedback from professional editors, and practice with Google Search to find examples and tips).
+Finally, all participants rewrite a new cover letter \textit{without access to AI} (and with copy-pasting functionality disabled).
+Each participant's submitted cover letter is rated on adherence to each of the five writing principles, respectively.
+To gauge the ecological validity of the resulting composite index, we recruited a separate sample of raters (blind to condition) who read randomly chosen pairs of cover letters from the main experiment and were asked to ``choose the cover letter that would make you more likely to offer an interview to the candidate.''
+See Methods for details.